Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Prometheus_Alerts.md

 ## `CephNetworkPacketsDropped`

 The `CephNetworkPacketsDropped` alert does not necessarily indicate there are packets being dropped on an interface on a storage node.
 In a future release this alert will be renamed to be more generic.
 If this alert fires, inspect the IP address in the details of the alert to determine the node in question (it can be storage, master or worker node).
 If the interface in question is determined to be healthy, this alert can be ignored.

+<a name="targetdown"></a>
+## TargetDown

+Many of the Alerts for Target Down for sysmgmt-health/cray-sysmgmt-health-kubernetes-pods/0 are due to job pods that have Completed and no longer have an active endpoint that can be scraped.
+If the target that is down is from a job pods that has completed, the target down alert for that pod can be ignored.
+This is being fixed in a future release.